kbroman/blog/content/post/2014-04-05-simple-web-sites-with-github-pages.md

 In the tutorial, I wrote:

-<blockquote>(For example, I don't like how simple code is rendered in red within a gray box.
-Ultimately I'll try to figure out how to change that, but for now I just pretend that I like it that way.)</blockquote>
+> (For example, I don't like how simple code is rendered in red within a gray box.
+Ultimately I'll try to figure out how to change that, but for now I just pretend that I like it that way.)

 But this morning, I figured out how to change that: create [my own css file](https://github.com/kbroman/simple_site/blob/gh-pages/assets/themes/twitter/css/kbroman.css) with the following code: